triton-inference-server/server/docs/compose.md

 following multi-stage Dockerfile.
 As mentioned above the amount of customization currently available is limited.
-As a result the minimum Triton still contains both HTTP/REST and GRPC endpoints; S3, GCS and Azure Storage filesystem support; and the TensorRT and legacy custom backends.
+As a result the minimum Triton still contains both HTTP/REST and GRPC endpoints; S3, GCS and Azure Storage filesystem support; and the TensorRT backend.

 ```
 FROM nvcr.io/nvidia/tritonserver:<xx.yy>-py3 as full